 For transfer applications, the balance of the unconsumed course fees can be transferred to the new course.
 (Refer to the “Transfer” definition in the Transfer/Withdrawal Policy)

 SDH regularly reviews the refund policy and refund procedures to ensure that it remains fair to the students and for continual improvement

 Refund Procedure (Withdrawal and Refund Policies and Processes)

 Please click here to view the Refund Procedures.
 You may also refer to the Disute Resolution Policy and Proccedures, Final Results Appeals, Transfer/Wihdrawal Policies and Procedures etc. (Extracted from SDH Student Handbook

-All students will enter into a standard CPE’s PE-Student Contract with SDH during admission.
-Please click here to download a copy of the Standard PE-Student Contract from the Committee for Private Education (CPE) website.
+All students will enter into a standard CPE’s PEI-Student Contract with SDH during admission.
+Please click here to download a copy of the Standard PEI-Student Contract from the Committee for Private Education (CPE) website.